yastrebdev/2048/README.md

 ## About project

 This is a simple implementation of the popular game "2048".
 You can see the result at [link](https://yastrebdev.github.io/2048/)

+#### Development plans

+- [ ] Create a "Play" button
+- [ ] Implement saving the result of the current game in the local storage, so that when you reload the browser you can continue the game
+- [ ] Output the current score, save the number of points after the first game